outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 1. listeners

+   >Listeners are what interfaces a Kafka broker bind to.

    The directive is a list of comma-separated listeners.
-Each listener is actually a TCP socket on the broker and is associated with a string name, host/IP, and port.
+Each listener is actually a TCP socket on the broker and is associated with a name, hostname/IP, and port.

    ```
-   # listeners = listener_name://host_name:port
+   # listeners = listener_name://my.host.name:port

    # two sockets on LAN and public IPs
    listeners=PLAINTEXT://192.168.1.100:9092,SSL://12.34.56.78:9092